wzjoriv/Lign/README.md

 ## About The Project

-LIGN is a deep learning framework developed for implementing continual lifelong learning, graph convolutional networks (GCN) and graph-based machine learning.
+Lign is a deep learning framework developed for implementing continual lifelong learning, graph convolutional networks (GCN) and graph-based machine learning.
 It was build as a component of my master thesis.

 ### Built With